Sarajevo: Roads and highways

 Sarajevo's location in a valley between mountains makes it a compact city.
 Narrow city streets and a lack of parking areas restrict automobile traffic but allow better pedestrian and cyclist mobility.
 The two main roads are Titova Ulica (Street of Marshal Tito) and the east–west Zmaj od Bosne (Dragon of Bosnia) highway (E761).
 Located roughly at the center of the country, Sarajevo is Bosnia's main intersection.
 The city is connected to all the other major cities by highway or national road like Zenica, Banja Luka, Tuzla, Mostar, Goražde and Foča.

 Tourists from Central Europe and elsewhere visiting Dalmatia driving via Budapest through Sarajevo also contribute to the traffic congestion in and around Sarajevo.
-The trans-European highway, Corridor Vc, runs through Sarajevo connecting it to Budapest in the north, and Ploče at the Adriatic sea in the south.
+The trans-European highway, Corridor Vc, runs through Sarajevo connecting it to Budapest in the north, and Ploče at the Adriatic Sea in the south.
 The highway is being built by the government and should cost 3.5 billion Euro.
-Up until March 2012, the Federation of Bosnia and Herzegovina invested around 600 million Euro in the A1.
+Up until March 2012, the Federation of Bosnia and Herzegovina invested around 600 million euros in the A1.
 In 2014, the sections Sarajevo-Zenica and Sarajevo-Tarčin were completed including the Sarajevo Beltway ring road.